Getting Naked at a German Spa

 Being Comfortable with Nudity

-As the hours passed, the awkwardness eased, and I began to feel more confident.
+As the hours passed, the awkwardness of getting naked at a German spa eased, and I began to feel more confident.

 I also still couldn’t stop staring, a definite faux pas at any German spa!
 You have to be rather discrete if you plan on staring at the other naked people.
 Unfortunately for my friend and I, most people at the spa were old, overweight, or completely unattractive.
 Except for one rather handsome man, with a perfect form and tan lines that revealed that he’d spent most of his summer in a speedo.
 I never spoke with him, but didn’t hesitate at glancing at him frequently throughout the day.

 I learned a lot about myself that day.
 I found that I was capable of getting naked and being absolutely comfortable doing so.
 I saw how being naked in a sauna or spa is not such a big deal.
 I felt proud to have overcome my fears and accomplish my bizarre personal mission.

 I now get naked in spas and saunas on a regular basis without a care in the world.